kumbulanit/t-sql/tech company/untitled/module 2/Lesson3_Understanding_Predicate_Logic.md

 SELECT * FROM Employees WHERE FirstName LIKE 'J_hn';   -- J followed by any char, then 'hn'

 -- Escape characters
-SELECT * FROM Products WHERE ProductName LIKE '%50[%]%';  -- Contains '50%'
+SELECT CustomerID, CompanyName FROM Customers WHERE ProductName LIKE '%50[%]%';  -- Contains '50%'
 ```

 ### Intermediate Examples